Stefan-Ladwig/MathTrusion/README.md

 Libraries used: numpy for math and mayavi for creating and viewing the 3D models.

 ## To-Do:
-- rewrite GUI_logic with classes for window etc.
+- rewrite main.py with classes for window etc.
 - catch wrong input and add error messages